flrivera/Cat-Lab/docs/index.md

-### Average images and PCA of the 5 most common classes (rose, dandelion, daisy, tulip, sunflower): This showcases How finding properties(features) of each image can help differentiate between the 5 classes.
+### Average images and PCA of the 5 most common classes (rose, dandelion, daisy, tulip, sunflower): This showcases how finding properties(features) of each image can help differentiate between the 5 classes.

  <p float="left">
   <img src="Averages.png" width="33%"  height="250"/>